standardshub/markdown_guidelines/content/en/images.md

 ![image](https://user-images.githubusercontent.com/3258579/124534970-30fdbe00-ddca-11eb-8a95-ca7dd82eba41.png)

 ```
 In addition of using this markdown constructor, is also possible to use a HTML constuctor [`<figure>`](md2html-extended#figures).
-This constructor, allows to integrate the image in the `Table of Figures` as discrabed in [`Index`](md2html-extended#indexes) and applying the same `Cascade Style Sheets` across all the figures.
+This constructor, allows to integrate the image in the `Table of Figures` as described in [`Index`](md2html-extended#indexes) and applying the same `Cascade Style Sheets` across all the figures.
 See next section for further details.

 ## Extended Images